morningred88/AWS/Database_notes.md

 When you create/modify a database, you can choose to export logs to CloudWatch logs.

 Then filter the metric of the CloudWatch logs, to create a cloudwatch alarm.

+## Auroa Overview

+Writer endpoint: Is a DNS name.
+Even the master fail over, your client still talk to the writer endpoint, and is automatically redirected to the right instance.